htcondor/htcondor/docs/users-manual/running-a-job-steps.rst

     as integers separated by a dot.
 You use this Cluster and Proc id to manage the job later.

-Once submitted, HTCondor manages the full lifetype of the job.
+Once submitted, HTCondor manages the full lifetime of the job.
 You can monitor the job's progress with the *condor_q* :index:`condor_q<single: condor_q; HTCondor commands>` and *condor_status* commands. :index:`condor_status<single: condor_status; HTCondor commands>`